cloudify-cosmo/getcloudify.org/guide/3.1/reference-cfy.md

 **Parameters:**

 - **Mandatory:**
-	- *operation*: the name of the operation to execute
+	- *workflow*: the id of the workflow to execute
 	- *deployment_id*: the deployment id on which the operation should be executed

 - **Optional:**